 For buyers who want to use gift funds for their down payment, American Pacific Mortgage offers a variety of loan programs that will allow the use of gift funds.

-If you don’t have access to gift funds, there are some loan programs that offer low-down payment (e.g. FHA loans) and even zero-down payment options (e.g. VA loans) for qualified buyers.
+If you don’t have access to gift funds, there are some loan programs that offer low-down payment (e.g. FHA loans) and even zero-down payment options (e.g. VA or USDA loans) for qualified buyers.
 Your mortgage advisor can walk you through all of the options for down payment assistance if you need it.

 For buyers who are a little short on cash for closing costs, your mortgage loan advisor can help you explore the solutions available to you.
 Some loan programs, down payment assistance programs, or grants may offer funds that can be used for closing costs for qualified borrowers.